Dragon Wars: Land of Myth Chapter One Part One

 “Lyd!
 We’re going to be late!”

-“She’s right.”
-Andrew snapped shut the cryptozoology book he was reading.
+“She’s right.
+It’s no more likely to happen again than being chased through the woods by monsters.”
+Andrew snapped shut the cryptozoology book he was reading and stood up from the cream beanbag he’d been sprawled on.
+“And much less likely than your shower water turning to blood again.”
+He smirked at Karen’s shudder.
 “I’d be more worried about Dan making us late.
-Is it just me or is he avoiding us recently?”
+Is it just me, or has he been avoiding us recently?”

 “He’s not avoiding us.
-He’s at Karate.
+He’s at karate.
 He griped at me earlier because I’ll be ‘off in the wilds’ instead of at his tournament.”
-She made one last check of her rucksack and straightened up.
+Lydia made one last check of her rucksack and straightened up.
 “That’s everything.”

 “Finally!”
 Karen said.
 “Are you going to get changed?”